Tony-Stark12345/Calculator/README.md

 # Calculator
-Calculator using html,CSS and jay
+Calculator using html,CSS and JavaScript